Ismaestro/angular-example-app/README.md

-npm run extract          | Generate all json files with the translations in assets folder npm run translate        | Translate all keys remaining using Google Translate and using English language as the origin npm run deploy           | Build the app and deploy dist folder to Github pages (angular-cli-ghpages) (fork to do this and remove CNAME file) npm run bundle-report    | Build and run webpack-bundle-analyzer over stats json, really cool :) npm run release          | Create a new release using standard-version npm run docker           | Build the docker image and run the container npm run update           | Update the project dependencies with ng update
+npm run extract          | Generate all json files with the translations in assets folder npm run translate        | Translate all keys remaining using Google Translate and using English language as the origin npm run deploy           | Build the app and deploy dist folder to Github pages (angular-cli-ghpages) (fork to do this and remove CNAME file) npm run bundle-report    | Build and run webpack-bundle-analyzer over stats json npm run release          | Create a new release using standard-version npm run docker           | Build the docker image and run the container npm run update           | Update the project dependencies with ng update

 ## Features

-* CRUD: create, update and remove heroes
+* CRUD: create, update and remove heroes with Firebase!
 * Search bar, to look for heroes
 * Custom loading page
 * Modal and toasts (snakbar)!
 * Internationalization with ng-translate and ngx-translate-extract.
 Also use cache busting for translation files with [webpack translate loader](https://github.com/ngx-translate/http-loader#angular-cliwebpack-translateloader-example)
-* Automatic translate script with Google Translate :D
+* Automatic translate script with Google Translate oO
 * Lazy loading modules
 * Service Workers
 * Dynamic Imports